List of bats described in the 2000s: Lonchophylla pattoni and L. cadenai (2006)

-Khasian Leaf-nosed Bat Hipposideros khasiana (2006)
+Khasian leaf-nosed bat, Hipposideros khasiana (2006)

 A species of horseshoe bat from north-east India (Meghalaya state), proposed as distinct from the Intermediate Roundleaf Bat (H. larvatus) in 2006.
 It differs from H. larvatus in having a call at a lower frequency, and having longer ears and forearms.

-Phou Khao Khouay Leaf-nosed Bat Hipposideros khaokhouayensis (2006)
+Phou Khao Khouay leaf-nosed bat, Hipposideros khaokhouayensis (2006)

 This is a species from Laos of the H. bicolor subgroup within the family Hipposideridae, with long brown dorsal fur and very light brownish ventral fur, large ears, relatively small and narrow nose-leaf without supplementary leaflets.
 It is further distinguished by cranial characters and the frequency of its echolocation calls.

-Marovaza House Bat Scotophilus marovaza (2006)
+Marovaza house bat, Scotophilus marovaza (2006)

 A new species of house bat discovered in 2004 and named in 2006.
 It was discovered living in palm-thatched roofs in the Madagascar village of Marovaza.

-Harpiola isodon (2006)
+Formosan golden tube-nosed bat, Harpiola isodon (2006)

-A new species was found in mountainous coniferous plantations and mixed forests of coniferous and broadleaf trees in Taiwan.
+This new species was found in mountainous coniferous plantations and mixed forests of coniferous and broadleaf trees in Taiwan.

-Plecotus strelkovi (2006)
+Strelkov's long-eared bat, Plecotus strelkovi (2006)

 This new species inhabits the xeric mountain ranges in Central Asia (Afghanistan, China, Iran, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan).

-Carollia benkeithi (2006)
+Benkeith's short-tailed bat, Carollia benkeithi (2006)

 A species described from the lowland forests of eastern Peru and northwestern Bolivia.

 2005

-Anoura fistulata (2005)
+Tube-lipped nectar bat, Anoura fistulata (2005)

 This new species inhabits montane cloud forests in the Andes of northern Ecuador, and the slopes of the Cordillera de Cóndor and Cordillera del Cutucú in southern Ecuador at elevations 1,300–1,890 m on the eastern and 2,000–2,275 m on the western slopes.

-Xeronycteris vieirai (2005)
+Vieira's long-tongued bat, Xeronycteris vieirai (2005)

 A new genus and species in the tribe Lonchophyllini, subfamily Glossophaginae (Chiroptera: Phyllostomidae) was described based on the analysis of 4 specimens collected in 3 different localities in a semiarid area of northeastern Brazil.

-Greater monkey-faced bat Pteralopex flanneryi (2005)
+Greater monkey-faced bat, Pteralopex flanneryi (2005)

 This is the largest known monkey-faced bat, found on the northwestern Solomon Islands of Bougainville, Buka, Choiseul and Isabel, and some adjacent smaller islands.
 It has a forearm length of 159mm or more, and a condylobasal skull length of 71 mm or more.
 Its fur is black with occasional light tipping on the breast.

-Rhinolophus chiewkweeae (2005)
+Chiewkwee's horseshoe bat, Rhinolophus chiewkweeae (2005)

 A new species classified in the R. pearsoni species group inhabits a dipterocarp forest of peninsular Malaysia.

-Lonchophylla orcesi (2005)
+Orcés's long-tongued bat, Lonchophylla orcesi (2005)

 A species described from the Chocó region of Ecuador.

-Kock's Mouse-eared Bat Myotis dieteri (2005)
+Kock's mouse-eared bat, Myotis dieteri (2005)

-A very small Subsaharan Myotis, with a forearm length of 37 mm, brown dorsal and greyish ventral pelage.
+A very small Subsaharan Myotis bat, with a forearm length of 37 mm, brown dorsal and greyish ventral pelage.